Product performance analytics should be a top priority for any online business in 2024.

 Related to churn is another metric called LTV.
 Increasing the lifetime value of your customers is a surefire way to increase revenue without increasing your marketing spend.

-The trick, of course, is figuring out how to increase LTV, and that’s where product performance analysis comes in.
+The trick, of course, is figuring out how to increase LTV, and that’s where a product performance analysis tool comes in.

-With a SaaS model, analyzing product metrics such as user activity can help you increase customer satisfaction, reducing churn and thus raising a customer’s LTV.
+With a SaaS model, analyzing product metrics, such as user activity and user engagement, can help you increase customer satisfaction, reducing churn and thus raising a customer’s LTV.

-With an eCommerce platform model, analyzing visitor activity, purchase trends, product page bounce rates, and other web metrics can help you make better recommendations and turn more one-time purchasers into repeat customers.
+With an eCommerce platform model, analyzing user behavior, purchase trends, product page bounce rates, and other web metrics can help you make better recommendations and turn more one-time purchasers into repeat customers.

 Conversion Rate and Abandonment Rate

-If a product is converting well, it’s likely related to a number of factors, including an effective marketing funnel that’s bringing the right audience to your site.
+If a product is converting well, it’s likely related to a number of factors, including an effective marketing funnel that’s bringing the right audience to your site and solid user engagement among trial users.

-An effective user experience on the page that’s getting users to the product they want, and an effective sales page that’s making users feel comfortable about making a purchase.
+There’s also likely to be an effective user experience on the page that’s getting users to the product they want and an effective sales page that’s making users feel comfortable about making a purchase.

 Conversely, if a product has a high abandonment rate, that may not reflect anything about the product quality.